 Here are the full rankings for all 50 states plus the District of Columbia.

 The Economic Policy Institute published their report in 2015 using the most current available data.
-But last month, the IRS released updated stats based on 2017 tax returns.
+But in 2019, the IRS released updated stats based on 2017 tax returns.
 Nationwide, to be in the top 1%, you now need to earn a cool $515,371.

 The top .1%